Kubecost and OpenCost: Native FinOps in Kubernetes

 - Cost Management Export.

-- Service principal with billing reader.
+- Service principal with billing reader role.

-Setup takes a few hours per cloud.
+Typical setup of a few hours per cloud.

 alerts: